 2) A child grows up and gets married.

 Of course, in the abstract (and not in in the abstract for most) both are good things and necessary for society.
-However, that does not mean they cannot be structured to cause problems, in fact, mixed with children, they often do.
+However, that does not mean they don’t cause problems.
 We know this from the Quran as well:

 O you who have believed, indeed, among your wives and your children are enemies to you, so beware of them.
 But if you pardon and overlook and forgive – then indeed, Allah is Forgiving and Merciful.